gardener/vpn2/README.md

 ## What's inside

-[VPN Server](vpn-server) - a component that serves an endpoint for incoming connections and allows contacting any IP address within the networks of a Shoot cluster (which are usually private).
+**VPN Server** - a component that configures and runs OpenVPN in server mode.
+It serves an endpoint for incoming connections and allows contacting any IP address within the networks of a Shoot cluster (which are usually private).

-[VPN Client](vpn-client) - a component that establishes connectivity from a Shoot cluster to the endpoint in the Seed cluster allowing contacting any IP address within its network and routes the packets back to the caller.
+**VPN Client**- a component that configures and runs OpenVPN in client mode.
+It establishes connectivity from a Shoot cluster to the endpoint in the Seed cluster allowing contacting any IP address within its network and routes the packets back to the caller.

+Main features:
+- The VPN supports all combinations of IP families:
+  - `IPv4` on both sides, i.e. control plane (seed) and shoot
+  - `IPv4/IPv6` dual stack on control plane (seed) and any IP families on shoot
+  - `IPv6` on both control plane (seed) and shoot
+- It always uses an `IPv6` transfer network for the VPN tunnel.
+- It supports two modes
+  - the default mode is one VPN server on the seed side and one VPN client on the shoot side
+  - in *HA* mode, the VPN connectivity is realized using two separate VPN servers on the control plane side and multiple VPN clients both on control plane and shoot sides combining the two VPN tunnels into a single connection using a bonding device.
+- It is written in Go

+Please see [Reversed VPN Tunnel Setup and Configuration](https://github.com/gardener/gardener/blob/master/docs/usage/reversed-vpn-tunnel.md) for a detailed discussion of the architecture.

 ## Local test environment